Glitter, sex and violence! More on ‘Drive’ director Nicolas Winding Refn’s thriller ‘The Avenging Silence’

-According to an interview with Variety, the upcoming film – whose plot and casting details are being under wraps – “will have a lot of glitter and lot of sex and violence”.
-The director hinted that the movie will bring back themes and characters inspired by his last features, Only God Forgives and The Neon Demon, which were both equally stylish and graphic.
+The director hinted that The Avenging Silence will bring back themes and characters inspired by his last features, Only God Forgives and The Neon Demon, which were both equally stylish and graphic.
+In an interview with Variety, Refn promised the film “will have a lot of glitter and lot of sex and violence”.

 We’ll keep you updated on this project as we learn more.
 Until then, here’s the Trailer for Refn’s 2013 cult oddity, Only God Forgives: